 The responsibility for the customer due diligence and compliance with the Wwft obligations lies at all times with the accepting institution and not with the introducing party.
 The institution's responsibility extends not only to the obligations concerning the customer due diligence but also to compliance with the provisions relating to the recording of that due diligence.
-It should be noted that at the time of introduction an accepting institution must have access to the data used by the introducing institution in the customer due diligence.29 The institution must also have access to the underlying documentation that has resulted in the acceptance of the customer.
+It should be noted that at the time of introduction an accepting institution must have access to the data used by the introducing institution in the customer due diligence.
+The institution must also have access to the underlying documentation that has resulted in the acceptance of the customer.
 The accepting institution is also responsible for drawing up the risk profile and therefore requires the appropriate information.
+If the introducing institution cannot provide the information, the accepting institution will conduct the customer due diligence that is required under the Wwft or internal rules.